Blasda01/Recipe_Nutrition_App/README.md

 Group Project by: David Blascyk, Michael Laska, Ingris O'Connor, and Cindy Pendarvis

-An interactive recipe nutrition analysis dashboard available to the public at <a href="https://blasda01.github.io/Recipe_Nutrition_App/" target="_blank">https://blasda01.github.io/Recipe_Nutrition_App/</a>.
+An interactive nutrition analysis dashboard available to the public at <a href="https://blasda01.github.io/Recipe_Nutrition_App/" target="_blank">https://blasda01.github.io/Recipe_Nutrition_App/</a>.

 Have you ever wanted to make a recipe, but weren’t sure just how good that recipe really is for your health?
 Or you really wish you could figure out if that favorite recipe could be healthy with just a few slight alterations.